-Loan application process: Apply to see if you qualify for Federal Student Aid at www.FAFSA.gov.
-You may contact the Financial Aid office for general questions at 757-240-2232 or 757-240-2236.
+Loan application process: Apply to see if you qualify for Federal Student Aid at https://studentaid.gov/h/apply-for-aid/fafsa.
+You may contact the Office of Financial Aid for general questions at 757-240-2232 or 757-240-2236.
 A Financial Aid officer will reach out to you after you are accepted into a Program.